The Newberry Library is currently seeking a full-time Director of Conservation Services and Conservation Technician.

 Available positions: 1

-Master's degree in library science or associated field, with an emphasis on conservation training, or equivalent combination of education and relevant experience.
+Master's degree in conservation or associated field, with an emphasis on book and paper conservation treatment, or equivalent combination of education and relevant experience.
 Knowledge of current conservation principles and practices, material science, and the history of bookbinding and conservation.
 Demonstrated ability to perform high quality conservation treatments on special collections materials, primarily book and paper, and to communicate effectively about treatment options and decisions.

 Information for Librarian Applicants